 - Enhanced Liquidity: It allows enhances the scope for leveraging the liquidity in the capital markets.

 Disadvantages of Bearer Shares

 - The ease of share transfer can also make it easier for opportunists to steal the shares.
-The shares may also get lost, broken, stolen or misused due to ease of transfer.
-This puts a company vulnerable to various attacks like a hostile takeover, etc.
+The shares may also get lost, broken, stolen, or misused due to ease of transfer.
+This issue makes the company vulnerable to various attacks like a hostile takeover, etc.

-- They are always at the risk of getting robbed or lost since these shares belong to the ones who have gained the physical possession of the stock certificate.
+- They are always at the risk of getting robbed or lost since these belong to the one who has physical possession of the stock certificate.

 - In most cases, losing shares could be a potential reason for losing the ownership of an entity.

 - Lack of book-keeping with respect to bearer shares also makes it impossible to provide proofs pertaining to theft or loss, and this can be highly difficult for the ones who have already lost their shares and even for the ones who are willing to purchase shares but could not find any way to ensure that the shares are not stolen.

 - There are a lot of communication issues involved in the case of these shares since there is a lack of record-keeping (registry), and also, the current owner of the same remains unidentified.
 For example- an entity is unable to notify its equity holders about the general meeting.